wintwah-lwin/CP3405_Group_4/evidence/Week 10/technical_agent_2026-W10.md

 - A weekly close below 27976.02 would shift the bias toward Bearish.

 **WATCH THIS WEEK:**
-Can NDX hold above the 8 EMA around 28660.75 and continue toward the 30762.2–31069.82 resistance zone?
+Can NDX reclaim the weekly 8 EMA around 28660.75 and continue toward the 30762.2–31069.82 resistance zone?

 **Evidence chart:** `technical_NDX_W10.png`
 ---## INSTRUMENT: Russell 2000 / IWM (IWM), Weekly Chart